danfuzz/samizdat/doc/library-guide/LangNode.md

 Makes a `varRef` node, with an `lvalue` binding.
-In the result, `lvalue` is bound to a one-argument function which takes a node and produces a `varBind` node representing an assignment of the variable.
+In the result, `lvalue` is bound to a one-argument function which takes a node and produces a `varStore` node representing an assignment of the variable.

 #### `resolveImport(node, resolveFn) -> node`